Skip to main content

 └── payment_flow.png

-• Never transact with crypto wallets or bank accounts under investigation
+• Never transact with crypto wallets or bank accounts under investigation.
+Even a 1-satoshi "test" can taint the cluster, alert the subject, and create legal exposure.

 10. Resources Quick Reference